Tennis Ticket Information

 The elegance and prestige that surrounds any one of the multiple ATP tournaments is what draws fans in to some of the most historic sporting events year over year.
 From the US Open to the French Open, tennis fans can all agree that the aggressive atmosphere that encompasses these tournaments makes for one of the world’s most sought after sporting events to see live; and they have the ticket prices to show for it.

 With the sport as a whole on the rise, attending one of the four Grand Slam tournaments can get quite pricy if you don’t get a jump on the ticket demand.
 Whether you are looking to get a seat at the Australian Open, Wimbledon, French Open, or The US Open, prices for all four of the majors have been trending upwards over the past couple of years and the earlier you can get your hands on the tickets the more likely you are to pay less for them.
-In 2013 the average ticket price for all 26 sessions of the US Open came in at $316.80 and with Rafael Nadal and Serena Williams both looking to defend their singles titles in 2014 a price jump was unescapable.
-In fact, the average ticket to the 2014 US Open jumped up 18% and is currently running at $373.82 per ticket, $21 higher than they were at the beginning of the year.
+The biggest tennis tournament in North America is the US Open, and tickets to see the world's top stars play at Arthur Ashe Stadium have been on the rise in recent years.
+Coming into the 2015 US Open tennis tournament, the median ticket price for the entire tournament came in at $99, while tickets for the US Open women's final reaching an average price of more than $240.

-If you’re not set on attending any of the Grand Slam tournaments, other majors like the BNP Paribas or Sony Open offer great opportunities to see the Federer’s and Murray’s of tennis for a much cheaper ticket.
-The average ticket price for the 2014 BNP Paribas was $265 a ticket and both the Davis Cup and Sony Open came in at under $200.
+If you’re not set on attending any of the Grand Slam tournaments, other majors like the BNP Paribas, Miami Open, or the Western and Southern Open offer great opportunities to see the top players on the ATP Tour while not paying top dollar for each ticket.
+The median ticket price for the 2015 Miami Open final was $237, whil the median ticket prices for both the Western and Southern Open and BNP Paribas open both came in under $200.